 With the new MDR and IVDR changes, it is important to select the best UK REP. Arazy Group has established significant experience with the MHRA ensuring you an easy transition and continued compliance in the UK.

-Manufacturers must designate a Swiss authorised representative to supply devices to Switzerland if the Contingency MedDO is put into place on May 26th, 2021.
+Swiss is a third country as of May 26, 2021.
+Manufacturers must designate a Swiss authorised representative to supply devices to Switzerland in accordance with the transition plan.
 It’s time to plan ahead and start preparing now!